Back to home

 Resource types stay explicit.

-Agentique treats agent resources as structured records rather than anonymous files, so users can compare capabilities, compatibility, source, and safety posture before reuse.
+Agentique treats agent resources as structured records rather than anonymous files, so users can compare capabilities, compatibility, source, handoff, and review status before reuse.

-Agentique acts as a supervisory layer for shared resources.
-The scanner path assumes uploads may be malicious or misleading, then records readable evidence for users and reviewers.
+Agentique acts as a review layer for shared resources.
+The upload path assumes submissions may be risky or misleading, then records readable notes for users and reviewers.

 Fail closed before public reuse

 Suspicious packages can be quarantined for review.
-High-risk capabilities, unclear source claims, unsafe scripts, and workflow changes are surfaced as readback instead of hidden behind a generic trust badge.
+High-risk capabilities, unclear source claims, unsafe scripts, and workflow changes are surfaced as review notes instead of hidden behind a generic trust badge.

 • No-execution intake for untrusted uploads

-• Static analysis for risky scripts, unsafe artifacts, and dependency signals
+• Static checks for risky scripts, setup steps, outside connections, unsafe files, and dependency signals

-• Hash, source, package, and manifest evidence persisted with the resource
+• File checks, source references, and package evidence kept with the resource

-• Quarantine and human-review checkpoints for suspicious submissions
+• Hold and human-review checkpoints for suspicious submissions

-• Agent-mediated consent language for high-risk actions and external handoffs
+• Clear consent language for high-risk actions and external handoffs

 Trust is built from multiple signals.

 A resource can be useful and still risky.
-Agentique separates identity, package, workflow, scanner, and community evidence so users can make a narrower decision.
+Agentique separates identity, package, workflow, review, and community signals so users can make a narrower decision.

 Publisher identity